Lab 1: Getting Started With WebGL

 EXERCISE

-To be completed and submitted to URCourses by the first midnight one week after the lab.
+To be completed and submitted to URCourses by the start of your next lab seminar.

 Play with WebGL

-Try to make these changes to the RenderScene function.
+Try to make to the RenderScene function by following the TODOs in the comments.
 This is a taste of things to come.
 For help with the function calls read the comments carefully and consult with your lab instructor.

 Your result should look like this... you may add other objects to the scene if you wish, but please keep the blue cube and red sphere visible.